thinkst/canarytokens-docs/docs/guide/network-folder-token.md

-# Network Folder token
+# Network Folder Canarytoken

 ## What is the Network Folder Canarytoken

 This Canarytoken will alert whenever a mapped network drive is accessed.

-## Using a Network Folder token
+## Using a Network Folder Canarytoken

 Create a Canarytoken by choosing the "Network Folder" tile.